POORT8/Poort8.Dataspace.NoodleBar/Poort8.Dataspace.Wiki/APIdocs.md

-# Noodlebar API Documentation
+# Noodle Bar API Documentation

 **Status: 🚧 Draft**

 ## Introduction

-The Noodlebar API, part of the Poort8 Dataspace, is designed to provide a structured platform for data providers, applications, and data consumers within the Basic Data Infrastructure (BDI).
+The Noodle Bar API, part of the Poort8 Dataspace, is designed to provide a structured platform for data providers, applications, and data consumers within the Basic Data Infrastructure (BDI).
 This API facilitates the creation of dataspaces that follow certain principles, enabling an initial setup for dataspace initiators.

-## Deploying a data service in this Noodlebar dataspace
+## Deploying a data service in this Noodle Bar dataspace

-For developers using a .NET framework, the Poort8 iSHARE core package provides an easy start: https://github.com/POORT8/Poort8.Ishare.Core.
+For developers using the .NET framework, the Poort8 iSHARE core package provides an easy start: https://github.com/POORT8/Poort8.Ishare.Core.
 Support for other scenarios follows soon.

-For all deployed data services, authentication and authorization process is explained on this page.
+For all deployed data services, the authentication and authorization process is explained on this page.

 ## Postman Collection

-Access the Noodlebar Postman Collection for practical examples of API requests.
-Find it here: [Poort8.Noodlebar.postman_collection.json](Poort8.Noodlebar.postman_collection.json)
+Access the Noodle Bar Postman Collection for practical examples of API requests.
+You can find it here: [Poort8.NoodleBar.postman_collection.json](Poort8.NoodleBar.postman_collection.json)

 ## Authentication

 All API requests require authentication via JWT (JSON Web Tokens).
 There are two options to obtain a token:
-1. A POST request to the `/api/ishare/connect/token` endpoint with the appropriate client_assertion, based on an iSHARE compliant eIDAS certificate.
+1. A POST request to the `/api/ishare/connect/token` endpoint with the appropriate client assertion, based on an iSHARE compliant eIDAS certificate.
-2. A POST request to the `/login` endpoint with the correct credentials from the user administration of the Noodlebar instance.
+2. A POST request to the `/login` endpoint with the correct credentials from the user administration of the Noodle Bar instance.

-The access_token obtained through either route must be included in the `Authorization` header as `Bearer <access_token>` for each subsequent API request.
+The access token obtained through either route must be included in the `Authorization` header as `Bearer <access_token>` for each subsequent API request.

-### Option 1. `/api/ishare/connect/token`
+### Option 1: `/api/ishare/connect/token`

 ```plaintext
 POST /api/ishare/connect/token